 Needless to say, I accepted God’s counsel and repented to my wife.
 It has yielded great dividends.
 I became much wiser in my dealings with my manager, and we eventually cleared the air.
 The truth was that it had been a big misunderstanding on the part of my manager, in regards to my promotion.
 So once we talked it out, everything was fine.

 As a special note, I want to share that we never truly know who is watching us as we walk out the challenges of life.
 But our examples do not fall on blind eyes or deaf ears.
 In this case, it was one of my sons that took special interest in what was going on.
 Here are his thoughts… in his own words (I didn’t even know he was watching):

 My parents went through a time where someone that they had great respect for listened to rumors, gossip and lies about them and started being openly hostile toward them.
 Kind of a David and Saul situation.
 Ok, as a kid I watched to see what my parents were going to do in this situation.
 The thing that stuck out to me was their integrity, forgiveness and love they showed the people who were doing them wrong.
 I know for a fact if my parents handled this situation wrong it would have totally turned me off toward God, church and Jesus.

 I never knew that he even understood what was going on at the time, but as seen in his statement, a life paradigm was set for him by observing our actions, which no measure of talking could ever have done!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!